ogmini/Notepad-Tabstate-Buffer/README.md

 ![Screenshot of Deletion](https://github.com/ogmini/Notepad-Tabstate-Buffer/blob/main/Delete-Chunk.png)
 01 - unsigned LEB128 denoting position of 1
-01 - 1 denotes deletion
+01 - 1 denotes deletion of 1 character
 00 - 0 denotes no addition
 E7 98 82 64 - Unknown, possibly a hash/CRC of the position and action?
 Interesting this is now 4 bytes